andrius-siup/cherry-on-the-cake/README.md

 ## Project Summary

-This is a X Cherry ecommerce website, which I will created for my final milestone project.
-In this website the user will be find the products with assosiated with the boxing sport.
-There are also a Blog section, where the admin has grand to add posts assosiated with healthy life and combat sports.
-The registerd users has access to view the single post and add comments.
-I hope this website will be create a boxing sport community, where the advance boxers can share the tips with beginers.
-The admin also has access to add, edit or delete products from the store, remove users comments and lots mor.
-The website has responsive design, from small phone devices till the large screens.
+This is an X Cherry eCommerce website, for the users will find the products associated with the boxing sport.
+There is also a Blog section, where the admin has grand to add posts associated with healthy living and combat sports.
+The registered users have access to view the single post and add comments.
+I hope this website will create a boxing sports community, where the advanced boxers can share tips with beginners.
+The admin also has access to add, edit or delete products from the store, remove users' comments, and lots more.
+The website has a responsive design, from small phone devices to large screens.
 The website was created for educational purposes.

 ## Goals

 ### Visitors Goals

-The targert audience for X Cherry store are:
+The target audience for X Cherry store are:

-* Beginer boxers who will looking to purchase a new product for they boxing training class.
+* Beginner boxers who will look to purchase a new product for their boxing lessons.
-* Advance boxers who will looking to update the boxing gear or cloths.
+* Advance boxers who will look to update the boxing gear or clothes.
-* Boxing clubs who will looking to purchase training gear or boxing gear equipment.
+* Boxing clubs who will look to purchase training gear or boxing gear equipment.
-* The all Boxing sport fans for be active in the Blog.
+* all Boxing sports fans for being active in the Blog.

 ### User Goals

-* Easaly navigate trough the website.
+* Easily navigate through the website.
-* Securely sign up, sign in and login into the website.
+* Securely sign up, sign in, and login into the website.
 * Restore the password.
 * Simply buy the product, with calculations for free delivery.
-* Saved the delivery information, for future shoppings.
+* Saved the delivery information, for future shopping.
-* Have the Order history.
+* Keep the Order history.
-* Used search bar for find the products.
+* Used search bar to find the products.
 * Sort the products.
-* Read the posts in the website Blog.
+* Read the posts on the website Blog.
 * Leave the comments for a single post.

 ### Business Goals

 * Sell the products.
 * Attract new customers.
-* Keep the existing shoppers, sell the good quality products for the competitive price.
+* Keep the existing shoppers, sell good quality products for a competitive price.
-* Provide all the customers information they need online, so that they do not need to call or email.
+* Provide all the customer's information they need online so that they do not need to call or email.
-* Have online payment system and keep secure.
+* Have an online payment system and keep secure.
-* Have instant email notification of purchased products with customer detais.
+* Have instant email notification of purchased products with customer details.

 ### X Cherry Goal